sys-256/sircoin/README.md

 License
 -------

-Sircoin Core is a fork of [Litecoin](https://github.com/litecoin-project/litecoin), and therefore is released under the terms of the MIT license.
+Sircoin Core is a fork of [Litecoin Core](https://github.com/litecoin-project/litecoin), and therefore is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process